How to Set Up an Effective Content Marketing Strategy

-MOZ provides a free, in-depth step by step guide to help you design a content strategy from scratch, with links to helpful tools and guidelines that walk you through everything from analyzing your competitors to setting up a content plan and workflows.
+MOZ provides a free, in-depth step by step guide to help you design a content strategy from scratch, with links to helpful tools and guidelines that walk you through everything from analyzing your competitors to

 HubSpot offers a comprehensive workbook and list of resources that can help you decide what type of content to create for your audience and marketing goals, a rundown of content management systems and social media channels to distribute your content, and information on how to set up an editorial and social media calendar.